4-year-old killed in crash - Kenbridge Victoria Dispatch

 The driver of the vehicle, Shannon M. Coleman, 34, of Meherrin, was transported for treatment of serious injuries.

-The passenger, a 4-year-old boy, died at the scene of the accident.
+The passenger, a 4-year-old boy later identified as Coleman’s son, Sonny Lorenzo Webb, died at the scene of the accident.
 The release states he was not wearing a seatbelt or age-appropriate safety restraints.

+A GoFundMe page has been created to help with the cost of burial expenses for Webb.
+To make a donation, visit https://tinyurl.com/sonnywebb.

 Charges related to the incident are pending, and the crash remains under investigation.